RidiculousPower/rpbdb-ruby/README.txt

 == INITIALIZING DATABASE ENVIRONMENT:

-	Any use of Rbdb requires opening an environment.
+	Any use of RPbdb requires opening an environment.
 Multiple environments are supported, but most use cases will only require one.

 	1. Declare an environment:

-		environment = Rbdb::Environment.new(	'name_to_identify_environment',
+		environment = RPbdb::Environment.new(	'name_to_identify_environment',
 												'path/to/db/storage/directory' )

 	1.1 (Optional), Assert environment's identity